 Lower Reading Room

 The Lower Reading Room of the Old Bodleian Library is the principal reading room for all those studying Classics and Ancient History, Theology (including Patristics) and Philosophy.
-It is also home to the open shelf General Reference collection and the Main Enquiry Desk.
-It is situated on the first floor of the Old Bodleian Library
+It is partitioned into smaller rooms dedicated to General Reference, Classics Latin and Classics Greek on the north side, and Patristics, Theology and Philosophy on the north side.
+The central 'Tower Room' holds a display of new books for Classics, Late Antiquity, Theology and Philosophy, and a section on Late Antiquity; the Classics Greek collections also start in this space.
+Lower Reading Room is also home to the open shelf General Reference collection and the Main Enquiry Desk at the north end.
+It is situated on the first floor of the Old Bodleian Library.

 tel: 01865 (2)77144

 The Bodleian Library's Main Enquiry Desk in the Lower Reading Room of the Old Library is staffed throughout opening hours, and staff there are happy to help with any queries, direct you to the most appropriate reading room for your studies, and assist with the use of the online catalogue SOLO and electronic resources available via OxLIP+.
 A range of guides on library services and facilities is also available from the Desk.
 To contact the Main Enquiry Desk or to ask a question, please use the Ask an Oxford Librarian page.

 The staff that manage and maintain the open shelf collections and book service to Lower Reading Room are based in the Upper Reading Room of the Old Bodleian Library, though staff at the Main Enquiry Desk will be happy to help with any enquiry if they can.
 On some occasions readers may be referred on to the Reading Room Supervisor or dedicated team, however.